 Techniques and infrastructure of the research group

-Cell culture of primary human and murine endothelial cells and tumor cell lines, transgenic animals, immunohisto- and cytochemistry, flow cytometry, confocal microscopy, video-based cell migration and invasion, peptide based assays, Western blotting, ELISA, pathway analysis, real time PCR, in situ hybridization
+Cell culture of primary human and murine endothelial cells and tumor cell lines, immunohisto- and cytochemistry, flow cytometry, confocal microscopy, video-based cell migration and invasion, peptide based assays, Western blotting, ELISA, pathway analysis, real time PCR, in situ hybridization.

 5 selected publications: